Tacticity: Triads

-Tetrads, Pentads, etc.
+Tetrads, pentads, etc.

 The definition of tetrads and pentads introduce further sophistication and precision to defining tacticity, especially when information on long-range ordering is desirable.
 Tacticity measurements obtained by carbon-13 NMR are typically expressed in terms of the relative abundance of various pentads within the polymer molecule, e.g. mmmm, mrrm.

 Other conventions for quantifying tacticity

 The primary convention for expressing tacticity is in terms of the relative weight fraction of triad or higher-order components, as described above.
-An alternative expression for tacticity is the average length of meso and racemo sequences within the polymer molecule.
-The average meso sequence length may be approximated from the relative abundance of pentads as follows:
+An alternative expression for tacticity is the average length of m and r sequences within the polymer molecule.
+The average m-sequence length may be approximated from the relative abundance of pentads as follows:

 Polymers

 Isotactic polymers

 Isotactic polymers are composed of isotactic macromolecules (IUPAC definition).
-In isotactic macromolecules all the substituents are located on the same side of the macromolecular backbone.
-An isotactic macromolecule consists of 100% meso diads.
-Polypropylene formed by Ziegler–Natta catalysis is an isotactic polymer.
-Isotactic polymers are usually semicrystalline and often form a helix configuration.
+In isotactic macromolecules, all the substituents are located on the same side of the macromolecular backbone.
+An isotactic macromolecule consists of 100% m diads, though IUPAC also allows the term for macromolecules with at least 95% m diads if that looser usage is explained.
+Polypropylene formed by Ziegler–Natta catalysis is an example of an isotactic polymer.
+Isotactic polymers are usually semicrystalline and generally (but not exclusively) crystallize in a helical configuration.

 Syndiotactic polymers

 In syndiotactic or syntactic macromolecules the substituents have alternate positions along the chain.
-The macromolecule consists 100% of racemo diads.
-Syndiotactic polystyrene, made by metallocene catalysis polymerization, is crystalline with a melting point of 161 °C. Gutta percha is also an example for Syndiotactic polymer.
+The macromolecule comprises 100% r diads, though IUPAC also allows the term for macromolecules with at least 95% r diads if that looser usage is explained.
+Syndiotactic polystyrene, made by metallocene catalysis polymerization, is crystalline with a melting point of 161 °C. Gutta percha is also an example syndiotactic polymer.

 Atactic polymers

 In atactic macromolecules the substituents are placed randomly along the chain.
-The percentage of meso diads is between 1 and 99%.
-With the aid of spectroscopic techniques such as NMR it is possible to pinpoint the composition of a polymer in terms of the percentages for each triad.
+The percentage of m diads is understood to be between 45 and 55% unless otherwise specified, but it could be any value other than 0 or 100% if that usage is clarified.
+With the aid of spectroscopic techniques such as NMR, it is possible to pinpoint the composition of a polymer in terms of the percentages for each triad.

-Polymers that are formed by free-radical mechanisms such as polyvinyl chloride are usually atactic.
+Polymers that are formed by free-radical mechanisms, such as polyvinyl chloride are usually atactic.
 Due to their random nature atactic polymers are usually amorphous.
-In hemi isotactic macromolecules every other repeat unit has a random substituent.
+In hemi-isotactic macromolecules every other repeat unit has a random substituent.

-Atactic polymers are technologically very important.
-A good example is polystyrene (PS).
-If a special catalyst is used in its synthesis it is possible to obtain the syndiotactic version of this polymer, but most industrial polystyrene produced is atactic.
-The two materials have very different properties because the irregular structure of the atactic version makes it impossible for the polymer chains to stack in a regular fashion.
-The result is that, whereas syndiotactic PS is a semicrystalline material, the more common atactic version cannot crystallize and forms a glass instead.
+Atactic polymers such as polystyrene (PS) are technologically very important.
+It is possible to obtain syndiotactic polystyrene using a Kaminsky catalyst, but most industrial polystyrene produced is atactic.
+The two materials have very different properties because the irregular structure of the atactic version makes it impossible for the polymer chains to stack in a regular fashion: whereas syndiotactic PS is a semicrystalline material, the more common atactic version cannot crystallize and forms a glass instead.
 This example is quite general in that many polymers of economic importance are atactic glass formers.